DrMattG/HealthClimateReview/README.md

 ## Installation

-You can install HealthClimateReview from GitHub using the `devtools` package:
+You can install HealthClimateReview from GitHub using the `remotes` package:

 ```R
 # Install remotes package if you haven't already